AbhishekRS4/Deep_Learning/README.md

-# A Comparison study of Pre-trained and randomly initialized models on Image and Sequence Data
+# A comparison study of pre-trained and randomly initialized models on image and sequence data
 ***
 * This repo contains the final project for the Master's course [Deep Learning](https://www-rug-nl.proxy-ub.rug.nl/ocasys/fwn/vak/show?code=WMAI017-05) at University of Groningen